iktucker/lt_dl_scanner/readme.md

 Place the access panel on, probably taping it in place, and consider putting some labels on the box to instruct customers on usage.

+Plug it in to your computer, do some testing to make sure the lighting is alright and you're able to dial in your focus and exposure settings.

 ## Thanks
 Thanks for [Lumber Traders Inc](https://angelesmillwork.com) for paying me to assemble the software and hardware for this thing.

 Thanks to [Point of Rental](https://www.point-of-rental.com/) software for providing an updated OCR template file.